How To Participate in the 2018 Striper Cup:

 - Submit photos of released fish to compete for weekly Catch and Release Category prizes.

-- And/Or weigh in up to 1 fish per week at a local registered weighstation to compete for weekly and monthly prizes.
+- Weigh in up to 1 fish per week at a local registered weigh station to compete for weekly and monthly prizes.

 - Attend STRIPERFEST for the chance to win a brand-new boat!